Experts dismiss Mexico's account of apparent student massacre

 Mexico Attorney General Arely Gomez said she would seek a new probe to ascertain whether the missing students were in fact burned in the dump, adding that the government will extend the stay of the independent experts so they can keep investigating.

-On Twitter, Peña Nieto thanked the IACHR for its report, and said the government would analyze the findings and incorporate them into its investigation.
+On Twitter, Peña Nieto thanked the IACHR for its report, and said the government would analyse the findings and incorporate them into its investigation.

 "DAMNING INDICTMENT"